AndrewOnozuka/cse15l-lab-reports/lab-report-5-week-10.md

 markdown-parser:

 This is not a correct implementation, as we do not get [].
+In order to fix this, we would need to be able to check if the section inside the parenthesis has a valid url (for example check if there is a common prefix or suffix).

 ![](https://github.com/andrewonozuka/cse15l-lab-reports/blob/main/ss-lr5/Screen%20Shot%202022-06-05%20at%2023.50.46.png?raw=true)